 23 And not only they, but ourselves also, which have the firstfruits of the Spirit, even we ourselves groan within ourselves, waiting for the adoption, to wit, the redemption of our body.

-This expels any doubt that Paul is here speaking of a future redemption of the body and the whole creation.
+This verse proves beyond any doubt that Paul speaks of a future redemption of the body and the whole creation.
 In light of this passage and many others, the popularity of Preterism among certain Christian scholars is an unfathomable mystery.
-The Apostle longs for a full, future adoption and inheritance, in fact, the whole Creation is groaning with us in anticipation of that great Day (2Cor 5:2).
+The Apostle longs for a full, future adoption and inheritance.
+In fact, he says, the whole Creation is groaning along with us in earnest anticipation of that great Day (see similar in 2Cor 5:2-4).
 And we are to believe that this happened at the destruction of Jerusalem in 70 A.D.?
 See my notes against Preterism at Mat 13:41; 24:34; Rev 20:1.

 The Christian has within him the firstfruits of the Spirit, which is another way of saying that God has given unto us the earnest of the Spirit (2Cor 5:5), or the earnest of our inheritance (Eph 1:13-14).
 The ceremony of Firstfruits in the Jewish religion is typologically linked with resurrection.
-Elsewhere, Christ is called the firstfruits of them that slept (1Cor 15:23), and the believers are called a kind of firstfruits of His creatures (James 1:18; Rev 14:4).
+Elsewhere, Christ is called the firstfruits of them that slept (1Cor 15:23), and the believers are a kind of firstfruits of His creatures (James 1:18; Rev 14:4).
 The offering of Firstfruits was that portion pre-dedicated to God in anticipation of the full harvest to come later.
-It was sealed, or completed, fifty days later by another offering of Firstfruits at the finish of the harvest.
-See my note at 1Cor 15:20.
+It was sealed, or completed, fifty days later by another offering of Firstfruits at the finish of the harvest (see note for 1Cor 15:20).
+Having only the Firstfruits now means that we await a far more blessed harvest.

 24 For we are saved by hope: but hope that is seen is not hope: for what a man seeth, why doth he yet hope for?
 25 But if we hope for that we see not, then do we with patience wait for it.

-One does not hope for something he is already experiencing, but for something he has not yet seen (Mat 5:8).
-The Christian lives in great expectation and hope of eternal salvation complete with the redemption of his body.
+One does not hope for something he already has, but for something he has not yet seen (Mat 5:8).
+The Christian lives in great expectation and hope of eternal salvation that includes the resurrection of his mortal body.
 In the face of much accusation, Job’s confident expression of this hope is astonishing: For I know that my Redeemer liveth, and that He shall stand at the latter day upon the earth: and though after my skin worms destroy this body, yet in my flesh shall I see God: whom I shall see for myself, and mine eyes shall behold, and not another; though my reins be consumed within me (Job 19:25-27).
-This Hope is exceedingly powerful, able to sustain the spirit in spite of overwhelming sorrow and difficulties; it is an anchor of the soul (Heb 6:19).
+This Hope is surpassingly powerful and capable of sustaining the spirit in spite of overwhelming sorrow and difficulties; it is an anchor of the soul (Heb 6:19).

-We are saved by hope.
+Hope, then, is actually a facet of evangelical Faith (see note for Mat 14:31).
+And that makes sense with the declaration here, that we are saved by hope.
 But aren’t we saved by faith (Rom 5:1), I mean, by grace (Eph 2:8)?
-Theologians tend to manipulate prepositional phrases such as these in making assertions of serious moment.
-Here that is revealed to be a dangerous exercise.
+Theologians tend to manipulate prepositional phrases such as these into making assertions of serious moment.
+That is revealed to be a dangerous exercise.
 The safer method is to seek the intent of the general statement so as not to overturn it by a dexterous re-handling of conjunctions and prepositions that have more than one usage.
-In Rom 5:2 we can see faith, grace and hope in one verse.
+In Romans 5:2, faith, grace and hope are plainly visible in a single verse.

-The Apostle’s basic thought is this: Our salvation is based upon the hope that our bodies will be resurrected from the grave (1Pet 1:3).
-This hope we must hold firm unto the end in order to be saved (Heb 3:6; Col 1:23).
-Faith, Hope and Love are the Great Three that surpass and abide (1Cor 13:13).
-Paul knew and confessed this hope of eternal life (Tit 1:1-2).
+The Apostle’s basic thought is this: Our salvation is based upon the hope that our bodies will be resurrected from the grave (1Pet 1:3; Titus 1:1-2).
+This hope we hold firm unto the end (Heb 3:6; Col 1:23).
+Faith, Hope and Love are the Big Three that surpass all other virtues, but the greatest is Love, for it alone abides forever and ever (1Cor 13:13).
+Faith and Hope will not be needed in Heaven, but Love will live on.

 26 Likewise the Spirit also helpeth our infirmities: for we know not what we should pray for as we ought: but the Spirit itself maketh intercession for us with groanings which cannot be uttered.

-The beauty of this truth is that, by praying at all times in the Spirit, we shall always be in tune with God’s will, even though we do not pray knowledgeably.
-Eloquence of speech, clear understanding, a life of powerful victory, these are not essential to obtain before going to God in prayer.
+The beauty of this truth is that, by praying at all times in the Spirit, we shall always be in tune with God’s will, even though we do not always pray knowledgeably.
+Eloquence of speech, clear understanding, a life of powerful victory – don’t wait to attain these before going to God in prayer.
 The Spirit will tune the prayer of the humble and fervent person for his spiritual benefit.
 The important thing is to pray!

 27 And he that searcheth the hearts knoweth what is the mind of the Spirit, because he maketh intercession for the saints according to the will of God.
 28 And we know that all things work together for good to them that love God, to them who are the called according to his purpose.

 Jesus Christ is He that searcheth the hearts (Jer 17:10; 1Chr 28:9; Rev 2:23) and also maketh intercession for the saints (Heb 7:25).
 So the Spirit and the Son work as intercessors for the saved before God.
 Their intercessions are beyond our comprehension; they work all things for good to them that love God.
-This last phrase is conspicuously ignored by Calvinist commentators on these verses!
-Those that love God are the ones that are keeping His commandments (John 14:23) and the one who says He loves God but doesn’t keep His sayings is a liar and the truth is not in him (1John 2:4).
+This last phrase is conspicuously ignored by Calvinist commentators on these verses.
+Those that love God are the ones that are keeping His commandments (John 14:23).
+Those who says they love God but don’t keep His sayings is a liar and the truth is not in him (1John 2:4).
 The word order and verb tense in the original Greek shows this emphasis: “And we know that to those who are loving God all things do work together for good.” (see YLT).

 All things do not work together for good to those who are disobeying God’s Word.
 “They who say sin works for good to them that love God speak blasphemous nonsense.
 A man who now loves God is not now sinning against God” (Adam Clarke).
 This is not to say that God does not take Man’s bad decisions/actions and make something good come out them.
 His business is to give beauty for ashes (Is 61:3).
 However, that work is fully grounded in His goodness and mercy.
 For whatsoever a man soweth that shall he also reap.
 A man who sows to the flesh will reap the bad fruits that lead to death.
 See 1Tim 6:18.